mathewlowry/myhub-gpt/permanent versions/atproto/vancouver/Simple sites powerful communities - the ATmosphere pattern.md

 It's a triple-win, it sounds too good to be true, but it just might be the future.

 *(Note: This is an early draft.
-As explained in [this newsletter edition](https://mathewlowry.medium.com/exploring-ai4communities-newsletter-6365b2716bb1), I am publishing these early versions as I develop my thoughts in the hope that constructive comments will help me finish the post.
+As explained in [this newsletter edition](https://mathewlowry.medium.com/exploring-ai4communities-newsletter-6365b2716bb1), I publish versions of certain posts as I develop my thoughts.
 More version control in the footer.)*

 ## Problem statement